 48. Larry Brown interception of Neil O’Donnell.
 The Steelers roared back from a 13-point third-quarter deficit to cut the Dallas lead to 20-17 in the fourth quarter in the 1996 Super Bowl.
 Pittsburgh got the ball back with 4:15 remaining at its own 32 -- plenty of time to engineer a final game-winning drive.
 But O’Donnell overthrew a pass to Andre Hastings on second down and it was intercepted by Brown, who returned it 33 yards to the Pittsburgh 6 to preserve the victory.
 It was Brown’s second interception of the game on his way to MVP honors.

 49. Ticket fiasco at Cowboys Stadium.
 The Super Bowl came to North Texas in 2011 but the NFL failed to complete temporary seating in time for the game, leaving 1,250 fans with a ticket but no seat.
 Some were moved to other seats, some to standing room and some watched the game on monitors.
 A class action suit was filed against the Cowboys and the NFL, giving North Texas a black eye as a Super Bowl host.
 The Cowboys were later dropped from the suit.

 50. The Super Bowl goes cold.
 The Super Bowl is played every February but May 25, 2010 became a significant date in the game’s history.
 That’s the day the NFL awarded the 2014 Super Bowl to New York City.
-It marked the fifth time the game has been assigned to a northern city -- but the first time it will be played outdoors.
-But game-time temperatures in the 40s made the day tolerable for both fans and players alike.
+It marked the fifth time the game has been assigned to a northern city -- but the first time it would be played outdoors.
+But game-time temperatures in the 40s made the day tolerable for fans and players alike.